zhaoda/leo.github.io/_posts/2015-08-26-breaking-light-speed-with-cloudflare.md

 Now I finally found a neat way to combine the DNS-resolution of my domain name with all the other stuff that makes my site even faster and easier to manage in the development process.

-[^1]: Okay, there are a few thing I would change on the UI, but that's not that important now.
+[^1]: Okay, there are a few things I would change on the UI, but that's not that important right now.

 [^2]: Do we still say that word?
 I don't fucking now.
 Please tell me if we don't, okay?
 OKAY?! 😭

-[^3]: Usually, the domain registrar provides you with a list of available name server which you could use for your domain.
+[^3]: Usually, the domain registrar provides you with a list of available name-servers which you can use for your domain.
 But since I registered the domain directly at the official domain registry (nic.im), I didn't benefit from those.
 I don't now why, but it looks like they thought they simply don't need to provide their customers with such things.
 Or maybe it's just normal for domain registries.

 [1]: http://frewhost.net
 [2]: https://github.com/penibelst/jekyll-compress-html